Tomata du Plenty: Late career

 Tomata continued his painting career after moving to Miami's South Beach in 1989.
 His exhibits—in bars, restaurants, small galleries around the country and even laundromats—were often arranged around a single theme, saluting his favorite poets, TV stars, country/western singers and boxers.
 Tomata painted people he admired, from historical figures to friends from the punk world, in a style that was emotional, provocative and accessible.
 He was proud of his status as an outsider artist; he once observed he would rather sell 100 pictures for $25 than one picture for $2,500.
 In the mid-1990s he moved his studio to New Orleans, Louisiana.
 Several times a year he would hit the road for exhibits in California, New York and Florida.
 In January 1999 he appeared in a CNN interview, along with series of paintings featuring Lucille Ball, Elvis Presley and other pop-culture icons.

 On August 21, 2000, while in San Francisco, Tomata died of cancer at the age of 52.
 His remains were cremated, and his ashes are interred at the Hollywood Forever Cemetery, in a niche in the Chapel Columbarium.

-In 2012, Gordon W. Bailey, an art critic and champion of du Plenty, gifted a number of du Plenty's portraits depicting boxers and entertainers to the Georgia Museum of Art in Athens, GA in honor of the founding members of R.E.M., Michael Stipe, Peter Buck, Mike Mills and Bill Berry.
+In 2012, Gordon W. Bailey, an art critic and champion of du Plenty, donated a number of du Plenty's portraits depicting boxers and entertainers to the Georgia Museum of Art in Athens, GA in honor of the founding members of R.E.M., Michael Stipe, Peter Buck, Mike Mills and Bill Berry.
 Bailey encouraged the museum to pay tribute to du Plenty and following his lead the museum organized the exhibition Boxers and Backbeats: Tomata du Plenty and the West Coast Punk Scene which ran from October 2014 until January 2015.
 The museum's pre-exhibition promotional efforts came to the attention of Carlos Iglesias, a founder of The Remainder Is Productions, and Helen Clarke.
 In the spring of 2014, Iglesias and Clarke, in close association with a number of du Plenty's friends and collaborators, staged the multi-media event Big Hair: The Life and Times of Tomata du Plenty at Art Share Los Angeles.